toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [conspy](http://conspy.sourceforge.net/) - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."
 * [direnv](https://direnv.net/) - Loads and unloads environment variables depending on the current directory.
 * [dtui](https://github.com/Troels51/dtui) - Small TUI for introspecting the state of the system/session dbus.
+* [empiriqa](https://github.com/ynqa/empiriqa) - empiriqa (command name is epiq) is a tool for interactively manipulating UNIX pipelines.
 * [fkill-cli](https://github.com/sindresorhus/fkill-cli) - Simple cross-platform process killer.
 * [fzf-kill](https://github.com/Zeioth/fzf-kill) - The no-nonsense task killer for your terminal.
 * [has](https://github.com/kdabir/has) - Checks presence of various command line tools on the PATH and reports their installed version.